-Enclosed is our latest press release "How Does the U.S. Supreme Court Handle Misconduct Complaints against its Staff?", summarizing two such misconduct complaints presently before Chief Justice Roberts - also encompassed by a petition for rehearing in case #07-228, calendared for yesterday's Court conference.
+How does the U.S. Supreme Court handle misconduct complaints against its staff?
+Attached is a press release summarizing two such misconduct complaints presently before Chief Justice Roberts - also encompassed by a petition for rehearing in case #07-228, calendared for tomorrow's Court conference.

-The press release, misconduct complaints, and rehearing petition are all posted on CJA's website, www.judgewatch.org, most conveniently accessible via the top panel "Latest News".
+The press release, misconduct complaints, and rehearing petition are all posted on the website of our nonpartisan, non-profit citizens' organization, Center for Judicial Accountability, Inc., www.judgewatch.org, most conveniently accessible via the top panel "Latest News".